Thejaswi-Chittamuru/softskills/introduce_mgr_round_questions.md

 Overall, I bring a blend of deep technical knowledge, hands-on Cloud experience, and leadership skills, and I’m passionate about building automation solutions that drive reliability and scalability in complex networking environments.

+### Q. When asked about anything you dont know

+- on tools and automation
+While I may not have worked extensively with all of these tools, I have hands-on experience in automated testing concepts, designing test scripts, and integrating automation into CI/CD pipelines, and I’m confident in quickly getting up to speed with these frameworks if required.”

+- on kubernetes
+While I may not have worked extensively with kubernetes and microservices , I have good hands-on experience in Cloud platforms ( AWS , Azure , GCP ) and I am confident I can quickly get up to speed on kubernetes.

 ### Q. What are you looking for in this role ? ( asked to see if candidate is a good fit )